folio-org/folio-org.github.io/guides/automation.md

 [https://folio-snapshot.aws.indexdata.com/](https://folio-snapshot.aws.indexdata.com/)

 Built every day, to finish about 03:50 UTC.
 (See [Jenkins job](https://jenkins-aws.indexdata.com/job/Automation/job/folio-snapshot/).)

+The set of frontend modules are those listed in the "snapshot" branch of the Stripes Platform.

-It consists of the master branch of each frontend module at that time, paired with the latest version of backend modules that meet the dependency requirements of the frontend.
+This build consists of the master branch of each frontend module at that time, paired with the latest version of backend modules that meet the dependency requirements of the frontend.
 There may still be errors because of API differences that aren't covered by the dependency requirements.
 The folio-snapshot is an alias for folio-snapshot-latest.